openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 Let’s identify the differences between the SD and OPL for failure modes that ChatGPT provided:

-Differences Between Failure Modes from the Diagram and the OPL:
+**Differences Between Failure Modes from the Diagram and the OPL**:

 **Operator Group**
 Diagram: Focuses on human error, absenteeism, fatigue, and communication failures.